goodhere/goodhere/CONTRIBUTING.md

 ### Improving our documentation

-**Note:** Good HEre does not involve release management and acceptance testing.
+**Note:** Good Here does not involve release management and acceptance testing.
 Help us maintain the quality of our documentation by submitting a pull request (PR) with any suggested changes.

 Is our documentation up to date?
 Have we covered everything we should?
 Could our wording be improved?
 Read our [Documentation Style Guide](https://github.com/goodhere/goodhere/docs-style-guide.md) then open a pull request with your suggested changes or additions.
 Want to talk about Documentation generally?
 Join our [Community Forum](https://goodhere.discourse.group/)!